digitalocean/digitalocean-mcp/README.md

 ### Common Issues

 - **Authentication Problems**: Ensure your DigitalOcean API token is valid and has the necessary permissions
-- **Path Issues**: Make sure the paths in your configuration are absolute paths, not relative
-- **Node Path**: Verify the path to your Node.js executable is correct (use `which node` on macOS/Linux or `where node` on Windows to find it)
-- **Permission Errors**: Ensure the built files have the correct permissions

 ### If Tools Are Not Showing Up